-The CF3D® solution is a new level of optimized and efficient technology built for the future.
-The process starts with a continuous dry fiber that is impregnated in-situ with a snap curing thermosetting resin deposited by the end effector.
+CF3D® technology begins with a continuous dry fiber that is impregnated in situ with a tailorable, snap curing thermosetting resin delivered by the end effector.
 The end effector is moved by a motion platform driven by proprietary software.
 Parts are printed with precision and optimized for the highest performance using continuous fibers.

-From the beginning, we recognized the disruptive nature of CF3D and focused extensively on patenting all aspects of the technology.
-Continuous Composites owns the world’s earliest granted patents on printing with continuous fibers and is an established leader of innovation in additive manufacturing using composites.
+Continuous Composites owns some of the earliest granted patents on printing with continuous fibers and is an established innovation leader in the AM industry and composites.